mongodc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Next MongoDC Meetup #

-* August 21
+* September 18
-* Meeting at CustomInk Office in Tysons
+* Meeting at Logik in DC
+* 10gen will present on MMS

 * What would YOU like to present?

+* Tokutek on TokuMX - MongoDB Performance Engine

 !SLIDE bullets
 # Introductions and Announcements #